 - From southern Thai towns

-Although the Southern Bus Terminal has most departures to the south, it’s also possible to depart from Mor Chit.
+Although Bangkok's Southern Bus Terminal has most departures to the south, it’s also possible to depart from Mor Chit.

 The price of your bus ticket will be a direct indication of what luxury you can expect.
-The best buses are 24 seat VIP buses and prices are approximately 1,100 THB ($35USD).
+The best buses are 24-seat VIP buses and prices are approximately 1,100 THB ($35USD).
 These buses have lots of space, fully-reclining seats, and meals are included.
 Travel agents who cater to foreigners tend to offer other options more than the VIP 24.
 It’s very easy to buy a ticket for another type of bus that is referred to as VIP, but these will have 32 or more seats.
 The VIP 24 is the one to go for unless you’re on a tight budget.
+The cheapest bus fares are around 500 THB, with 700 THB being the average price.

 It’s also possible to travel from north Thailand to Khao Lak or Phuket by bus, but the bus you take from the north would stop in Bangkok and you will need to take a new bus from Bangkok to the south.
 Also, you would probably have to change bus terminals in Bangkok.
 This journey would be 24 hours, plus connections.